Tour the report editor in Power BI

 Add analytics to your visualizations

 Select the magnifying glass icon to display the Analytics pane.
-The option available depend on the type of visualization selected.
+The options available depend on the type of visualization selected.

 The Filters pane